scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 Many applications used in research generate or consume large numerical arrays.
 For applications in Python, NumPy arrays are a de facto standard for in-memory representation and manipulation.
 However, saving these arrays to disk and handling data structures that mix dictionaries and numerical arrays can be cumbersome.
-The **signac** H5Store feature offers users a convenient wrapper around the ``h5py`` library for loading and saving both hierarchical/key-value data and numerical array data in the widely-used HDF5 format.
+The **signac** H5Store feature offers users a convenient wrapper around the ``h5py`` library :cite:`collette2013` for loading and saving both hierarchical/key-value data and numerical array data in the widely-used HDF5 format :cite:`hdf5`.
 The ``job.data`` attribute is an instance of the ``H5Store`` class, and is a key-value store saved on disk as ``signac_data.h5`` in the job workspace.
 Users who prefer to split data across multiple files can use the ``job.stores`` API to save in multiple HDF5 files.
 Corresponding ``project.data`` and ``project.stores`` attributes exist, which save data files in the project root directory.